 - CS21 (i) aims to protect physical linkages between greenspaces which will aid opportunities for physical activity. - Provision of open space specifically for children and young people is also recognised.
 This supports evidence relating to the importance in establishing physical activity patterns within children and young people. - Provision of allotments is seen as important.
-Allotments often provide opportunities for physical activity for the elderly, and can also be important contributors for mental health and wellbeing, and encourage social interaction. - CS21 (iii) recognises safety, maintenance and conservation of natural features as important factors within the use of greenspace. - The focus on quality of greenspace over quantity is welcomed. - Developer contributions to provision of open space are also welcomed; however, care should be taken to ensure that the space provided is of a decent size and quality.
+Allotments often provide opportunities for physical activity for the elderly, and can also be important contributors for mental health and wellbeing, and encourage social interaction. - CS21 (iii) recognises safety, maintenance and conservation of natural features as important factors within the use of greenspace. - The focus on quality of greenspace over quantity is welcomed. - Developer contributions to provision of open space is also welcomed; however, care should be taken to ensure that the space provided is of a decent size and quality.
 In some areas it may be more beneficial for developers to contribute to the upkeep of an established open space in the area, rather than provide several small areas which may not be well used.

-There are potential negative impacts associated with small un-used greenspaces.
+There are potential negative impacts associated with small unused greenspaces.
 Lack of proper management and maintenance of these sites may also be a problem and deter people from using them.

-- That linkages between Preferred Option CS21 and the Knowsley Rights of Way programme are made, possibly within the supporting text of CS21. - That CS21 be amended to note that developer contributions should be used in the most appropriate way i.e. provision of new open space or contribution to the maintenance or improvement of established green space within the area.
+- That linkages between Policy CS21 and the Knowsley Rights of Way programme are made, possibly within the supporting text of CS21.

+Comments: The Council agrees that the supporting text would benefit from reference to 'rights of way'.
+Additional wording has therefore been provided accordingly. - That CS21 be amended to note that developer contributions should be used in the most appropriate way i.e. provision of new open space or contribution to the maintenance or improvement of established green space within the area.
+Comments: The Council supports its approach in view of the reference to the 'Greenspace Standards and New Development SPD' which provides detailed criteria in terms of developer contributions.

-That reference is made within the Core Strategy to the borough's Leisure and Culture Strategy.
+That reference is made within the Core Strategy to the Borough's Leisure and Culture Strategy.